jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 - Deleting over- and underused terms (may be proactive or retroactive)
 - Adding **history notes (HN)** that indicate date and nature of modifications; they are important for provenance

 ### Managing CVs

-Hedden (2016, pp. 99-102) lists desirable features of CV management software:
+ANSI/NISO Z39.19 (2005, pp. 99-102) lists desirable features of CV management software:

+- Notes: SN, HN
+- Relationships: U/UF, BT/NT, RT
+    - Audit validity of relationships
+    - Create reciprocal relationships automatically
+- Allow definition of fields for metadata, other semantic relationships
+- Display contents by hierarchy and alphabet
+- Open source and hardware independent
+- Usable and well-documented
+- Generates reports
--
+- Multiuser

 ## Displaying KOSs & CVs

 - running head